 What is Azure Cost Management?

-Azure Cost Management by Cloudyn allows you to track cloud usage and expenditures for your Azure resources and other cloud providers including AWS and Google.
+Azure Cost Management licensed by Cloudyn, a Microsoft subsidiary, allows you to track cloud usage and expenditures for your Azure resources and other cloud providers including AWS and Google.
 Easy-to-understand dashboard reports help with cost allocation and showbacks/chargebacks as well.
 Cost Management helps optimize your cloud spending by identifying underutilized resources that you can then manage and adjust.

-To watch an introductory video, see Introduction to Azure Cost Management by Cloudyn.
+To watch an introductory video, see Introduction to Azure Cost Management.

 Monitor usage and spending